krizkontrolz/Home-Assistant-nextion_handler/widget_ui/README.md

 * 🔹 Widget UI supports all 36 standard Home Assistant entity types (domains) showing you Widget card information that adapts to the type of entity;
 * 🔹 Entity types that have 'classes' adapt the information they show to the class of entity (e.g., a temperature sensor will show you a thermometer as the default icon and the text information will indicate the class of sensor);
-* 🔹 All devices that support interactive control in Home Assistant can now be controlled with 'gestures' that adapt to the type of Widget card, giving you quick access to common controls (such as swiping to adjust light brightness);
+* 🔹 All devices that support interactive control in Home Assistant can now be controlled with 'gestures' that adapt to the type of Widget card, giving you quick access to common controls (such as swiping to adjust a light's brightness);
 * 🔹 When you swipe or tap on a Widget card a 'gesture indicator' will pop up in the top left of the screen to show what action that gesture will perform for that device.
-If you hold a tap or swipe, a timer bar will appear next to the gesture indicator and the gesture action will be modified.
+If you hold a press or swipe, a timer bar will appear next to the gesture indicator and the gesture action will be modified.
 The gesture indicator will give you visual feedback on these changes during the gesture.
-For example if you swipe to the left on a light card the gesture indicator will initially show `▶ Brithness% +20`, and this will update with each timer step before you remove your finger (e.g., hold for 3 timer steps to increase brightness by 60%: `▶ Brithness% +60`);
+For example if you swipe to the left on a light card the gesture indicator will initially show `▶ Brightness% +20`, and this will update with each timer step before you remove your finger (e.g., hold for 3 timer steps to increase brightness by 60%: `▶ Brightness% +60`);
-* 🔹 For entity types with more complex information or controls, tapping on the right hand half of the card will bring up a detailed pop up page.
+* 🔹 For entity types with more complex information or controls, tapping on the right half of the card will bring up a detailed `Popup Control` page.
 This currently works for lights, HVAC/climate devices, media players, and notifications;
 * 🔹 The settings page can be accessed by swiping down from the bezel/edge on any Widget page.
 This is also the boot-up page for Widget UI (while it reads your configured list of `widgets:` from your Home Assistant `automation.yaml`).
 You can manage linking/unlinking of your NSPanel physical buttons to their respective relays from here;
 * 🔹 Two small indicator bars across the bottom of the display indicate the status of the 2 relays.
 There are multiple ways for you to control linking/unlinkingg of the relays from the physical buttons without having to reconfigure the device (through the settings menu, Home Assistant, or holding down the physical buttons until you get audio feedback - see the docs below);
 * 🔹 System information is available from the blank sleep screen.
 The information will display when you touch the screen to wake the device up, and will remain on the display until you lift your finger;
-* 🔹 You can quickly put the screen to sleep by swiping down from the top bezel/edge on any 'popup page'.
+* 🔹 You can quickly put the display to sleep by swiping down from the top bezel/edge on any 'popup page'.
 Swiping down and holding until the gesture timer appears will put the screen to sleep from any Widget page;
 * 🔹 System checks will let you know when the Nextion TFT requires a later version of the `nextion_handler.py` script (or `ESPHome template` configuration).